syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 ## Deployment using Helm

 We will be deploying the application with JupyterHub and Ray.
 We will deploy both applications in the same namespace, which we call `syntho` for now.
-Please see the section [JupyterHub](#jupyterhub) for the deployment of JupyterHub and the section
+Please see the section [JupyterHub](#jupyterhub) for the deployment of JupyterHub and the section [Ray](#ray) on the deployment of Ray.
+Together they from the total application landscape for this deployment scenario.

-If the namespace does not exist, create it by running:
+If the namespace `syntho` does not exist, create it by running:

 ```[bash]
 kubectl create namespace syntho
 ```

-### Setting up PullSecret
+### Setting up a Kubernetes Secret

 Depending on the received credentials from Syntho, a Kubernetes `Secret` should be created to use to pull the latest image from our docker registry.
 Please read more about creating `Secrets` [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).